wilfcs/WILF-DSA-Interviews/linked-list.md

 ## Approaches ->
 1. We can traverse through the Linked List while maintaining a count of nodes, let’s say in the variable count, and then traversing for the 2nd time for (n – count) nodes to get to the nth node of the list.
 TC-> O(2n)
 2. Unlike the above approach, we don’t have to maintain the count value, we can find the nth node just by one traversal by using two pointer approach.
 So what we will do is take a fast pointer and slow pointer.
 Then start traversing until the fast pointer reaches the nth node.
 Now start traversing by one step for both the pointers fast and slow until the fast pointers reach the end.
 Now your slow pointer will for sure be at the n-1th position from the last.
 TC-> O(n).
 In this approach keep in mind the two things -> first that write the code in such a way that slow pointer is at n-1th position and not nth position because you need to delete nth position.
 And second that keep in mind the edge case of what if the value of n is equal to the size of the linked list, in that case you have to delete the head node but you don't know if you have to delete the head node or some other node because you are only traversing once.
 To tackle this see in code how I make a start node and pointed it to the head node and started the slow and fast pointer from there.
-If possible please solve this question instead of looking at the approach and moving forward to the next question while revising.
+Dry run for the edge case and if possible please solve this question instead of looking at the approach and moving forward to the next question while revising.

 ## Code ->
 ```cpp